TrevorFrench/R-for-Data-Analysis/README.md

 ## Prerequisites

 No prior knowledge is required to begin this book.
-The content will start at the very beginning by showing you how to set up your R environment and the basics of programming in R. By the end of the book, you will be able to perform intermediate analytics techniques such as linear regresion and automatic report generation.
+The content will start at the very beginning by showing you how to set up your R environment and the basics of programming in R. By the end of the book, you will be able to perform intermediate analytics techniques such as linear regression and automatic report generation.

 You will need an environment which you use to run your code.
 It is recommended that you download R and R Studio locally for this requirement.
 This book will walk you through how to do that as well as offer alternatives if that is not an option for you.